How burglary and theft can affect your home insurance

+Home insurance is designed to protect homeowners against the financial consequences of burglary.
 Your home contents policy can cover the cost of replacing any of your belongings that were stolen, though the specifics will depend on your policy.
-It can cover high value items like your mobile phone, TV or laptop up to a certain amount, as well as things like clothes, furniture, and important documents such as your passport.
+It can cover high-value items like your mobile phone, TV, or laptop up to a certain amount, as well as things like clothes, furniture, and important documents such as your passport.

-Your buildings insurance policy should cover damage caused to your windows and doors as a result of the break-in, as well as any fencing, outer gates or outbuildings, though you may need extra cover for this.
+Moreover, your buildings insurance policy should cover damage caused to your windows and doors as a result of the break-in, as well as any fencing, outer gates, or outbuildings, though you may need extra cover for this.
 The contents of outbuildings, like your shed or garage, should be covered by your contents policy, as long as you’ve declared them.

 What should you do if your home has been burgled?

+If you find yourself the victim of a burglary, it's imperative to act swiftly and methodically.
 After you’ve contacted the police, you’ll need to notify your home insurance provider immediately, or at least within 24 hours of discovering the break-in.
-Make sure you gather as much evidence as possible, take photos or a video recording of the damage and make a list of everything that has been stolen.
+Make sure you gather as much evidence as possible, take photos or a video recording of the damage, and make a list of everything that has been stolen.
 Your home insurer may ask for evidence of you owning certain items and their value, including receipts or bank statements.
 The more detail you give your insurer, the better chance you have of your claim being accepted and paid out.